LukeSmithxyz/based.cooking/src/chorizo-and-chickpea-soup.md

 - Paprika, 2 Tsp
 - Cumin, Parsley
 - Juice from whole Lemon
-- Chickpeas, 400g ( DRY )
+- Chickpeas, 400g ( Drained )
 - Butter and sunflower oil, for frying

 ## Directions

 1. Fry the sliced Chorizo in butter, alongwith diced Ginger and Garlic.
 Add oil after a couple mins.
-2. Pour in lemon-juice, chickpeas, and Cumin & Paprika.
+2. Pour in Lemon-juice, Chickpeas, and Cumin & Paprika.
 Then 100ml of water.
 3. Allow to boil for 5 or so min.
 Add Parsley and then salt to taste.

 ## Contribution